 Diversify.* For years, the mantra with diversification was to spread stock/equity holdings across industries and company sizes.
 However, in the truly scary times such as 2007-2008, we often see "all correlations go to one."
 Meaning that everything goes down together, as the overwhelming majority of equities went down, along with most real estate markets.

-It's the opinion of CAM that true diversification happens outside of the stock market.
+It's the opinion of CAM that a big part of true diversification happens outside of the stock market.
 How much you have invested in stocks (or mutual funds) can often say more about your risk exposure than the makeup of those stocks.
-That is why we generally recommend a lower percentage of assets in stocks/mutual funds than most other advisers.
+Stocks and bonds are very important, but it's also a good idea to have assets outside of the markets, whether liquid, like cash, or illiquid, like home equity.